4paradigm/OpenEmbedding/README.md

 - Support ONNX

 ## Install
+The installation usually requires g++ 7 or higher, or a compiler compatible with `tf.version.COMPILER_VERSION`.
+The compiler can be specified by environment variable `CXX`.
+Currently OpenEmbedding can only be installed on linux.
 ```bash
 pip3 install tensorflow horovod
 pip3 install openembedding
 ```

-If you update TensorFlow, you need to reinstall OpenEmbedding
+If TensorFlow was updated, you need to reinstall OpenEmbedding
 ```bash
 pip3 uninstall openembedding && pip3 install --no-cache-dir openembedding
 ```